 - 2nd external parasite treatment (as each treatment was only valid for 31 days, and it still needed to be valid until the date of export)

-- Blood sample for testing for leishmania, leptospira and ehrlichia (our vet then received these test results 2 1/2 weeks later, just before our final visit)
+- Blood sample for testing for leishmaniais, leptospira and ehrlichia (our vet then received these results for the blood tests 2 1/2 weeks later, just before our final visit)

 - 1st internal parasite treatment